Azure-Samples/active-directory-java-graphapi-web/README.md

 3. Set a system environmental variable named JAVA_HOME and give the variable value to your java installation.
 Typically, this value would be something like: C:\Program Files\Java\jdk1.7.0_06

-4.Download and install the Eclipse IDE for Java EE Developers from the following website (select the version for your development environment (e.g. Windows x86).
+4. Download and install the Eclipse IDE for Java EE Developers from the following website (select the version for your development environment (e.g. Windows x86).
 Eclipse IDE for Java EE - simply execute Eclipse.exe from a command line.

 5. Download and install Apache Tomcat.
 Apache TomCat  (http://tomcat.apache.org/) You can run Apache Tomcat by clicking <tomcat folder>/bin/startup.bat script.
 You can also shut down apache tomcat by clicking mcat folder>/bin/shutdown.bat.
 When running your application from Eclipse, it can be configured to automatically start Apache Tomcat, and execute in normal or debug mode.

-6.Import the project in Eclipse by:
+6. Import the project in Eclipse by:
  a.
 Starting Eclipse by clicking Eclipse.exe.
  b.
 Specify a workspace folder of your choice.
  c.
 Click File/Import/General/Existing Projects Into the workspace